During the course you will gain practical skills and experience of materials, construction, and the use and application of earth ovens.

 Your tutor for this course is Bex Syrett, community gardener and care farm manager at Fordhall Farm.
 Bex has a great deal of energy and enthusiasm for teaching, and her courses are great fun.

-I am the community gardener and care farm manager at Fordhall Community Land Initiative in Shropshire, and work in schools, teaching healthy eating courses, bread making and gardening skills.
-I have an MSc in Human Ecology.
+Bex has been teaching at CAT for a number of years, and also works in schools, teaching healthy eating courses, bread making and gardening skills.
+She has an MSc in Human Ecology.